 Chelsea Tipton, II

-The 2014-15 season sees Tipton working with the Houston Symphony, Jacksonville Symphony, Hilton Head Symphony, Louisiana Philharmonic, and New Haven Symphony.
-Tipton has conducted in Carnegie Hall conducting the Sphinx Competition Showcase gala concert that was the culmination of a ten-city tour with the orchestra.
-Other highlights include a last minute replacement for Robert Spano to conduct an all-Gershwin season finale with the Brooklyn Philharmonic.
-The New York Times applauded Tipton for "leading sweeping and vibrant performances of 'Rhapsody' and 'An American in Paris.'"
+One highlight of Tipton's career was conducting the Sphinx Competition Showcase gala concert in Carnegie Hall; the culmination of a ten-city tour with the orchestra.
+Another career highlight included being a last minute replacement for Robert Spano to conduct an all-Gershwin season finale with the Brooklyn Philharmonic.
+The New York Times applauded Tipton for 'leading sweeping and vibrant performances of 'Rhapsody' and 'An American in Paris.'"

 A decided change in venue which spotlighted the maestro's versatility occurred during the summer of 2011 when Tipton was chosen to accompany the pop artist Sting on an extensive European tour.
 This tour covered 15 countries where Tipton worked with 19 different European orchestras; his task was to prepare the musicians for the concerts.
 Tipton not only trained the orchestras, but also performed with Sting in concert in the Canary Islands, Granada, and Cap Roig, Spain.